 Identification of the functional elements in the human genome — including both coding and non-coding — is a key foundation for biomedical research.
 One of the most powerful ways to discover these elements is through cross-species comparisons with other mammalian genomes — in effect, deciphering evolution's laboratory notebook containing the results of 100 million years of evolution.

-The mammalian genome project is a NIH-funded effort to expand the current genome coverage of the mammals (human, chimpanzee, mouse, dog, opposum) by sequencing 24 additional mammals to low-coverage (2x).
-The goal is to create low coverage genome assemblies and align resulting sequence to the human genome to permit comparative genomic analysis.
+The mammalian genome project is an NIH-funded effort to expand the current genome coverage of the mammals (human, chimpanzee, mouse, dog, opposum) by sequencing 24 additional mammals to low coverage (2x).
+The goal is to create low-coverage genome assemblies and align resulting sequence to the human genome to permit comparative genomic analysis.

 The Broad Institute has sequenced 15 mammals, while two other centers have sequenced the other 9 mammals.
 We have developed algorithms to identify regions of sequence similarity across species, which have persisted through evolution and are indicative of genomic functionality.
 These regions include genes and smaller regulatory elements, such as transcription factor binding sites, which play key roles in determining the activation of genes and pathways in different cellular contexts.

-Though effective for use in identifying features of the human genome shared across most mammals, we recognize the inherent limitations associated with low coverage genome analyses.
+Though low-coverage genome analyses are effective for use in identifying features of the human genome shared across most mammals, we recognize the inherent limitations associated with these analyses.
 We have obtained higher quality sequence data (6-7X coverage) from a limited set (8 of 24) of mammals picked for low coverage which will significantly aid in the annotation and understanding of the human genome.